syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-The following code snippet provides supporting methods and class for the above code.
+The following code snippet provides supporting methods and classes for the previous code.

 {% tabs %}
 {% highlight c# %}